Best Melio Alternatives for Small Business AP (2026)

 Where Ramp pulls ahead of Melio is spend control and automation:

-Ramp also offers AI-powered invoice capture with OCR for extracting data from uploaded invoices.
-As with the full AP suites, this extraction is built to populate Ramp's own bill-pay records, not to export structured data for use in external systems.
+Ramp also offers AI-powered invoice capture with OCR, but that extraction is built to populate Ramp's own bill-pay records, not to export structured data for external systems.
+Its free software model is attractive when you can route meaningful spend through corporate cards; it matters less when your AP is dominated by invoice-based ACH or check payments.

 Other payment-focused alternatives include Wise and Airwallex for businesses with significant international vendor payments, and Forwardly for faster ACH processing.
 These platforms compete with Melio on payment execution but, like Melio, do not address the invoice capture and data extraction step that precedes payment.